Canada's Wonderland

-Canada's Wonderland normally operates from late April or early May to Labour Day, and then on select dates until early January.
+Canada's Wonderland operates seasonally from spring through Labour Day in the fall, and then on select dates until early January.
 Special events are held throughout the season, including Halloween Haunt, WinterFest, and various festivals such as Celebration Canada, a month-long Canada Day festival.
+Among the park's 68 attractions, it features 18 roller coasters, which is tied for second-most among amusement parks worldwide.